Overview of Recent Texas DWI Statistics & Laws

 Always remember that you’re probably going to be on camera from the moment that the arresting police officer sees you until the moment that you walk out of the police station.
 You’re not required to submit to any roadside field sobriety tests at the scene of your traffic stop, so politely refuse them.
 They’re made to fail, and you’d probably be giving the prosecution more evidence to convict you with.
 Texas law doesn’t require you to submit to breath testing at the police station either, so if you want to, you can politely refuse that test too.
 If a search warrant is issued for blood testing, you must cooperate.

 Remain well-mannered throughout your encounter.
-If you're charged with DWI, retain an experienced and effective Texas DWI defense Attorneys right away.
+If you’re charged with DWI, retain an experienced and effective Texas DWI Defense Attorney right away.
 Remember that you only have 15 days to seek a hearing on your administrative license revocation.
-Contact Glen Larson Law today to discuss your charges in a free consultation.
+Contact Glen Larson Law today to discuss your charges in a free consultation by calling 512-883-0277.